KeshiaRose/Clear-Filters/README.md

 # Clear Filters Extension

-This extensions enables you to add a "clear all filters" button and/or a "reset all fitlers" button directly into your Tableau dashboard.
+This extension enables you to add a "clear all filters" button and/or a "reset all fitlers" button directly into your Tableau dashboard.
 Great for embedded dashboards that do not have the toolbar showing or for a more intuitive interface

 ## Installing the Extension